 We read Red Leaf, Yellow Leaf by Lois Ehlert for the Virtual Book Club.
 A great book about the Maple Sugar Tree.
 My girls loved this book last year and loved it again this year.

 The girls put glue on the paper where they wanted the leaves to be.
+Each had a different idea of how big the tree should be.

 Then they put their leaves on.
 Amelia had to make sure hers had falling leaves as well.